 Research & Library functions are not provided by VGS or the German SIG.
 Informal German translation services are provided by Coordinator Bernhard Guenther.

 Publications: There is a monthly newsletter, with an archive of past issues, available to non-members going back to 2009.
-The daily blog is only available to members on a subscription basis (gratis).
+The weekly blog is only available to members on a subscription basis (gratis).

 --The surnames Kepner, Sieber Sommers, Flowers & Bockle (Bickley) in the Philadelphia area.